fuglaro/filet-lignux/README.md

 A developer's linux configuration - a palatable lean slice.

-Inspired by dwm, and largely forked from it.
 This project explores minimalism while still providing the full power of a desktop environment.
 It is not for everyone, and it is the result of strong opinions, such as:
 * **Complexity must justify itself**.
 * Lightweight is better than heavyweight.
 * Select your dependencies wisely: they are complexity, but not using them, or using the wrong ones, can lead to worse complexity.